 Microorganism can be found in many places in the body in varying concentration, one of the largest and most concentrated populations is in the digestive system, and keeping this intestinal ecosystem healthy is essential for a healthy life.
 Like all ecosystems the one in your gut needs to be in balance.
 Unfortunately the common north american diet tends to promote the growth of opportunistic bacteria and yeast, and if these populations become too large it can lead to the degradation of the intestinal wall and some serious health consequences.
 Having a steady intake of beneficial bacteria is one way to maintain well balanced intestinal flora, and that's exactly why we think that unpasteurized fermented vegetable products, which are loaded with beneficial bacteria, are so important.

 As mentioned above fresh vegetable are amazing, but if you live in Vancouver and eat locally then you don't have access to very many fresh vegetable throughout the winter.
 Like most people in Vancouver, we don't solely eat foods that are locally grown or in season, but we enjoy it and try to as much as possible.
-One way people all over the world have been preserving vegetable for winter months is by fermenting them and this remains a great way to eat local ingredients throughout the winter.
-The fermentation method results in little or no nutrient loss and maintains enzyme activity, some vitamins and nutrients are actually increased through the fermentation process!
+One fantastic way to preserve vegetables for winter months is by fermenting them.
+Fermentation results in little or no nutrient loss and maintains enzyme activity, some vitamins and nutrients are actually increased through the fermentation process!

 A NOTE ON SALT